-- Construct full interchange improvements, including widening of local roadways, interchange structures, and ramps to accommodate future ramp metering.
+- Construct full or partial interchange improvements consistent with the long term vision for the corridor, including widening of local roadways, and ramps to accommodate future ramp metering.

-- Construct new median HOV lanes if the Tier I HOV Lane Alternative is selected for the long term vision of the corridor and funding for the full project is identified.
+- Construct new median HOV lanes if the Tier I HOV Lane Alternative is selected for the long term vision of the corridor.

 Construction Cost Estimates